 sharp jawline, single small mole below right eye, narrow nose with slight bump,

-Each unique marker reduces the space of matching faces by an order of magnitude.
-Three or four markers usually lock identity to within recognizable.
+Each unique marker reduces the space of matching faces by roughly an order of magnitude.
+Three or four markers usually lock identity to the point where a reader recognizes the same person.

 Step 5: Train a LoRA for production use

-If the character will appear across many images / scenes / sessions:
+If the character will appear across many images, scenes, or sessions:

-1. Generate 15-30 reference images of the character (different poses, expressions, outfits)
+1. Generate 15-30 reference images of the character (varied poses, expressions, outfits)

-2. Caption each one — include a unique trigger token like "sks_alice"
+2. Caption each one with a unique, rare trigger token like "sks_alice"

-4. Inference: load LoRA, use trigger token in prompt
+4. Inference: load the LoRA, put the trigger token in the prompt

 Prevention

-- Always start a character project by generating + saving one canonical model sheet
+- Start every character project by generating and saving one canonical model sheet.

-- Build a character spec file: model, sampler, seed, reference URL, trigger token (if LoRA), distinguishing markers
+- Build a character spec file: model, version, sampler, seed, reference URL, trigger token (if LoRA), and the list of distinguishing markers.

-- Keep all generated images in a folder organized by character, so you always have backup references
+- Keep all generated images in a per-character folder, so you always have backup references.

 Related